LostArtefacts/TRX/docs/4-GAME_STRINGS.md

+---
+title: Game strings
+---

-# TRX Game Strings Configuration
+# Game Strings

 ## Overview

 This document describes how to use and translate the TRX game strings.
 Game strings let level builders customize built-in object and level names in custom levels, and translators translate the entire game (including UI) into other